schollii/sandals/README.md

         assert pyqt_slot is wrapped_slot
         return pyqt_slot

-    class Handler(QObject):
-        @slot_wrapper
-        def slot(self):
-            pass

-Given that the return value of `pyqtSlot()(wrapped_slot)` is `wrapped_slot`, and the latter is not a method on a QObject but just a bare function, I wondered if the wrapped version would have the same memory and time performance as a raw slot.
+Given that the return value of `pyqtSlot()(wrapped_slot)` is `wrapped_slot`, and the latter is not a method on a QObject but just a bare function (albeit a closure in the Python sense of the term), I wondered if the wrapped version would have the same memory and time performance as a raw slot.
+According to the PyQt5 author Phil Thompson, the handler's meta object is what provides the memory and speed improvements: the pyqtSlot()(func) puts stuff in func's QObject instance meta-object, but does it work on a wrapper of a method?

 The script `pyqt5_connections_mem_speed.py` can test this by setting `USE_WRAPPED_SLOT` to True.
-The results don't change.
-According to the PyQt5 author Phil Thompson, the handler's meta object is what provides the memory and speed improvements, and indeed inspecting the handler.metaObject() using the Python debugger** reveals that `wrapped_slot` is in it (somehow!).
-So wrapping a pyqtSlot'd method still maintains the memory and speed advantages of unwrapped pyqtSlot'd methods.
+Interestingly, the results don't change.
+Indeed inspecting the handler.metaObject() using the Python debugger** reveals that `wrapped_slot` is in it (somehow!).
+So wrapping a pyqtSlot'd method still maintains the memory and speed advantages of unwrapped pyqtSlot'd methods, that's great news!

-** Footnote:
+** Footnote: checking meta-object for slots:

     meta = handler.metaObject()
     meta_methods = [str(meta.method(i).methodSignature())